ionymikler/adlcv_project/README.md

 Code base for CubeDETR: End-to-End 3D Object Detection with Transformers project for the class 'Advance Deep Learning for Computer Vision' at DTU

 # Installation and setups
+Clone this repo and fetch the submodules:

+`git submodule update --init --recursive`

 ## Environment
 For now, inspired in the installation guide for MonoDETR